Austin Gallery

 What we don't like

-Battery power means finite runtime — for all-day stationary use at a fixed desk, a plug-in lamp never dims on you.
-It is a compact portable light, so it is not as bright as a full mains-powered task lamp at maximum.
+Battery power means finite runtime, for all-day stationary use at a fixed desk, a plug-in lamp never dims on you.
+Its soft mushroom-dome glow is ambient-leaning; it lights your immediate area rather than blasting a big work surface.

 How we